futuregrid/manual/docs/source/vampir.rst

 -------------------------------

 Vampir provides a display containing the most important characterizations of the used tracefile.
-This tabular is calledÂ \ *Trace Properties*Â and can be accessed byÂ \ *File->Trace Properties*.
+This tabular is called \ *Trace Properties* and can be accessed by \ *File->Trace Properties*.
 The information, such as the filename, the creator and its version, originates from the tracefile and is not changed by Vampir.